 Some of the leading causes of car accidents include:

 - Driving under the influence of alcohol or drugs

 - Drowsy driving

-- Speeding and/or ignoring traffic lights and signs
+- Speeding or ignoring traffic lights and signs

 - Reckless or aggressive driving

-If you or a loved one has been injured due to the careless or negligent actions of another driver, we are here to help.
-Please call (215) 546-6636 or toll free (866) 569-3400 to arrange a consultation with an experienced car accident lawyer.
+If you have been injured due to the careless or negligent actions of another driver, we are here to help.
+Please call us to arrange a consultation with a trustworthy car accident lawyer.
 You can also contact our law firm online.
-We have offices in Philadelphia, Pennsylvania and Cherry Hill, New Jersey for your convenience.

 We offer free initial consultations and handle cases on a contingency fee basis.
-This means you will not have to pay us unless we get results for you.
+This means you will not have to pay us unless and until we get results for you.